Horwitz Publications: History

 Horwitz started out publishing trade journals and sporting magazines (notably the Sporting Weekly newspaper), and moved into popular, pulp fiction, and comic books in the mid-20th century.
 It was exceedingly successful in genre fiction: crime, war, thrillers, and romance.

 Horwitz ventured into paperbacks in the 1940s, under the imprint Transport Publishing Co, with series of 'Sporting Westerns' and 'Scientific Thrillers' and Australia's first science fiction magazine Thrills Incorporated (1950-2).

 Between the 1950s to the 1990s, Horwitz published some of the most popular pulp fiction writers, including A.G.
-Yates aka Carter Brown and Marshall Grover, in numerous successful author and title series.
+Yates Carter Brown and Marshall Grover, in numerous successful author and title series.
 Some of the pseudonymous author names were used by multiple writers under contract to Horwitz, which owned the names.

 In 1965 Horwitz acquired the Ure Smith publishing firm and in 1972 Paul Hamlyn bought Ure Smith from Horwitz.

-In 1973 the Australian Bookseller and Publishers analysis of output showed that Horwitz headed the list of all Australian publishers by annual output with 192 titles (followed by Angus & Robertson with 180 titles and Rigby Ltd. with 153).
+In 1973 the Australian Bookseller and Publishers analysis of output showed that Horwitz headed the list of all Australian publishers by annual output with 192 titles (followed by Angus & Robertson with 180 titles and Rigby. with 153).
 In 1974 Horwitz was Australian owned, published paperback books and educational titles, and also operated Grahame's bookshops (Grahame Book Co Pty Ltd) and a "major library supply service".